zakil-02/SpectralPruningBraess/README.md

 Datasets - Cora,Citeseer,Pubmed are automatically downloaded from Pytorch-Geometric.

-Cornell,Texas,Wisconsin,Chameleon,Squirrel and Actor datasets we use the .npz files given here - https://github.com/yandex-research/heterophilous-graphs
+For Cornell, Texas, Wisconsin, Chameleon, Squirrel and Actor we use the .npz files given here - https://github.com/yandex-research/heterophilous-graphs

 For generating results for large heterophilic graphs -
 1. Download the code base - https://github.com/yandex-research/heterophilous-graphs